RishiRam24/Portfolio-website/README.md

 - Windows and Linux system administration
 - Network security basics
 - Hardware diagnostics and troubleshooting
-- User support in lab environments using ticketing systems
+- User support in lab environments
 - Documentation of technical processes and solutions

 Repository Contents
 The folders and files included illustrate:

-Ethernet Cable RJ45.docx** – A detailed guide I created on wiring and testing Ethernet connections.
+Ethernet Cable RJ45.docx – A detailed guide I created on wiring and testing Ethernet connections.
-Windows Troubleshooting Portfolios.docx** – Documentation of lab exercises where I diagnosed and resolved system issues.
+Windows Troubleshooting Portfolios.docx – Documentation of lab exercises where I diagnosed and resolved system issues.
-Creation of Virtual Network and Subnet.docx** – Demonstrates applied work on setting up virtual networks and subnets.
+Creation of Virtual Network and Subnet.docx – Demonstrates applied work on setting up virtual networks and subnets.
-Other practice files** – Additional labs and projects (e.g., Azure CLI, Azure IoT, Storage Accounts) that reflect my proactive learning and hands‑on training.
+Other practice files– Additional labs and projects (e.g., Azure CLI, Azure IoT, Storage Accounts) that reflect my proactive learning and hands‑on training.